 At the tender age of 3, Abram Taber ripped open a cardboard box with a plastic toy screwdriver to get at the ukulele within.
 Throughout the next 36 years of his life, Abram has worked towards that same goal: unleashing sounds with whatever tools are available.

 Abram has searched for sounds as a solo artist, playing in basements, bedrooms, and bars across the US since 2009.
-Hailing from Massachusetts and currently living in Philadelphia, Abram visited DIY scenes across the country over four tours between 2009 and 2016, making memorable stops in North Carolina, Illinois, Pennsylvania and Arizona.
+Hailing from Massachusetts and currently living in Philadelphia, Abram visited DIY scenes across the country over four US tours between 2009 and 2016, making stops in the Northeast, Mid-Atlantic, South, Midwest, and Southwest.

-Improvisation plays a key role in Abram’s musical explorations and has led to appearances at 119 Gallery‘s XFest (2009-2014), the Impermanent Society of Philadelphia‘s H-O-T Series and 2015 NowHere Festival, Frantasia 2011, and OpenSound.
-The 11:11 and Happy Medium Theatre Companies have also commissioned Abram to compose music and develop sound design for their productions.
+Improvisation plays a key role in Abram’s sonic explorations and he has stretched his skills of spontaneous creation with appearances at XFest (2009-2014), the Impermanent Society of Philadelphia‘s H-O-T Series and NowHere Festival (2015), Frantasia (2011), and OpenSound.
+The 11:11 and Happy Medium Theatre Companies also commissioned Abram to compose music and develop sound design for their productions.